SquadcastHub/squadcasthub.github.io/pages/mydoc/linear.md

 folder: mydoc
 ---

-[Linear](https://linear.app/) is an issue tracking tool helps users to streamline software projects, sprints, tasks, and bug tracking.
+[Linear](https://linear.app/) is an issue tracking tool that helps users to streamline software projects, sprints, tasks, and bug tracking.

 Route detailed alerts from Linear to the right users in Squadcast.